holocm/holo-attic/README.md

 Instead, metapackages designed for holo place their custom configuration files under the `/holo/repo` directory, e.g. `/holo/repo/etc/foobar.conf`.
-The `holo-apply` is then run by the metapackage's post-install and post-update hook to place the custom configuration file at its designated position (e.g. `/etc/foobar.conf`), while simultaneously retaining a copy of the stock configuration file in `/holo/backup` (e.g. `/holo/backup/etc/foobar.conf`) for
+The `holo apply` is then run by the metapackage's post-install and post-update hook to place the custom configuration file at its designated position (e.g. `/etc/foobar.conf`), while simultaneously retaining a copy of the stock configuration file in `/holo/backup` (e.g. `/holo/backup/etc/foobar.conf`) for